Find schools that offer these popular programs

 Information about Long Island

 Long Island, New York, is a collection of cities, boroughs, villages and townships on a 100-mile-long spit of land extending east from New York City.
-Its westernmost portions are comprised of the New York City boroughs of Brooklyn and Queens, which together make up more than half of the island's population of nearly 7.6 million, according to 2010 U.S. Census Bureau figures.
+Its westernmost portions are composed of the New York City boroughs of Brooklyn and Queens, which together make up more than half of the island's population of over 7.8 million, according to 2015 U.S. Census Bureau figures.
 The remainder of Long Island is composed of the two suburban counties of Suffolk and Nassau, which feature a mix of high-density suburban development, small towns, rural areas and vacation destinations.